kane-holbrook/symphony/docs/types.md

 # Types
 Symphony Types are a Lua-based object-oriented programming (OOP) implementation.
-They are designed to loosely reflect how Entities in GMod.
+They are designed to loosely reflect how Entities look and feel in GMod.
 Types can be networked and written to the database.

 ## Terminology
 - When I use the term *Type*, I mean the metadata associated with a type, such as its name, prototype, static methods, etc.